Joseph Marshall Walker

-Joseph Marshall Walker (July 1, 1784 – January 20, 1856) was a Louisiana soldier and politician and the 13th Governor of Louisiana, from 1850 to 1853.
-He is best known for being the first Governor inaugurated in the new state capital building in Baton Rouge.
+Joseph Marshall Walker (July 1, 1784 – January 20, 1856) was a politician and cotton planter who was the 13th Governor of Louisiana, serving from 1850 to 1853.
+He oversaw the passage of the 1845 Louisiana Constitution and was first Governor inaugurated in the new state capital building in Baton Rouge.

 Early life

-Walker was born in the French Quarter of New Orleans, Louisiana in July, 1786 when Louisiana was a colony of Spain.
-Walker was the son of English immigrant Peter Walker and Charlotte Constance Revoil, a second-generation Louisiana creole woman.
-He married Catherine Carter of Adams County, Mississippi, in the mid-1810s, and together they had twelve children.
+Joseph Marshall Walker was born in the French Quarter of New Orleans on July 1, 1786, when Louisiana was a Spanish colony.
+He was the son of English immigrant Peter Walker and Charlotte Constance Revoil, a second-generation Louisiana creole woman.

-In 1807, Walker went to Mexico and joined the Spanish army, serving as a lieutenant of dragoons, and later becoming master of a military school at Chihuahua.

-After the outbreak of the War of 1812 he returned to New Orleans and enlisted in the Louisiana State Militia where he fought against the British in the Battle of New Orleans at Chalmette, Louisiana.